VictorYing/personal-website/content/author/admin/_index.md

-I seek to redefine the roles of hardware and software, not only to make it easy to scale workloads where parallelization is expensive and error-prone today, but also to make it practical to scale workloads where today's systems cannot scale at all.
+I seek to redefine the roles of hardware and software, not only to make it easy to scale workloads where parallelization is expensive and error-prone today, but also to make it practical to scale workloads that today's systems cannot scale at all.